 3. Overseeing the financial performance of the school and making sure its money is well spent

 The Finance and Resources Committee have worked very closely with the Schools Business Manager and Senior Leadership team in setting and monitoring the budget.
 This has been within the context of increased financial pressures in the education sector.

 The school has benefitted from additional contributions made by the Parent/Teacher Group the Acorns.
 Governors appreciate the hard work of those involved.

 Development and training needs of Governors

-The Governors have the drive and passion to work alongside the staff of both the Infant and Junior schools to improve the school and to be outstanding in every way.
 We have worked hard this year to improve our own self-evaluation by reviewing our previous action plan and identifying action points to support new and existing member of the Governing Body.
 We have undertaken a skills audit where no key gaps were identified.
 Throughout the year governors have undertaken training in a variety of areas.
-A major priority was for us all to participate in a whole body training session on understanding the school data.
-Another priority was to ensure all governors had up to date knowledge and understanding of the safeguarding policy.
-New governors have attended the latest course run by Governor Services.
-Our Action Plan for 2016-17 has been reviewed and discussed using the success criteria as a focus for discussion.
-The majority of targets have been met and for those areas that need further development our evaluation will inform our action plan for 2017-18.
+A priority was to ensure all governors had up to date knowledge and understanding of the safeguarding policy.
+Our Action Plan for 2017-18 has been reviewed and discussed using the success criteria as a focus for discussion.
+The majority of targets have been met and for those areas that need further development our evaluation will inform our action plan for 2018-19.